Can kids use Linux distributions? And is it suitable for school use?

 A Linux distribution with the perks of Ubuntu LTS built for school servers.
 If you want to setup a server and monitor/control a network of connected servers, Linux Schools (or Karoshi Server) is a good fit.

 It lets you administer a network of servers using a web interface.
 You do not need in-depth knowledge about Linux system administration to utilize it.

 Escuelas Linux is based on Bodhi Linux.
 It comes baked in with several applications fit for educational environments.

-It has custom tools for resetting the distro in the post-installed state in seconds.
-There is also options to reinstate users.
-Apart from that, it comes with applications for distributing educational material within the network, screen broadcasting, mirroring, remote command execution, message sending, screen locking and muting sound to the students’s computers.
+It has custom tools for resetting the distro to the post-installed state in seconds.
+There are also options to reinstate users.
+Apart from that, it comes with applications for distributing educational material within the network, screen broadcasting, mirroring, remote command execution, message sending, screen locking, and muting sound to the students’ computers.